Home Health How to Request Medical Records

 Copies of Your Medical Records Can Help You:

-• Stay informed about your personal health trends.
+• Stay informed about your health trends.

 • Simplify discussing prescriptions, vaccines and any possible interactions.